Sumona-Mitra/superstore-sales-analysis-sql-powerbi/README.md

 ## 📊 Dataset

-he project utilizes a comprehensive retail dataset containing 10,000+ sales transactions.
+The project utilizes a comprehensive retail dataset containing 10,000+ sales transactions.
 It includes granular details across order information, product categories, regional performance, and profitability metrics

 The dataset used in this project is stored in the `data/` folder.